Nuhvi/mainline/beps/bep_signed_peers.rst

 following structure:

 - Bytes 0-31: Ed25519 public key (32 bytes)
-- Bytes 32-39: Unix timestamp in microseconds, big-endian signed 64-bit integer (8 bytes)
+- Bytes 32-39: Unix timestamp in microseconds, big-endian 64-bit integer (8 bytes)
 - Bytes 40-103: Ed25519 signature (64 bytes)

 The signature is computed over the concatenation of the infohash (20